rpalo/personal-blog/_posts/2018-02-10-closure-i-hardly-know-her.md

 ### They're Available

 This is the one that took me the longest to find out.  *Not all languages are as lucky as Python.*  (Excuse me while I prepare my inbox for a deluge of hate mail.)
 In Python, we are lucky enough to have Generators as well as a number of ways to create them, like Generator functions.
 Honestly, if I had to choose from the above methods, and I was writing Python, I'd actually recommend the Generator Function method, since it's easier to read and reason about.

+However, there are a lot of languages that aren't as "batteries included."
+This can actually be a benefit if you want a small application size, or if you're constrained somehow.
+In these cases, as long as your language supports creating functions, you should be able to get all the benefits of Generators (lazy evaluation, memoization, the ability to iterate through a possibly infinite series…) without any fancy features.

+In JavaScript, you can now use [a version of generators](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Iterators_and_Generators), but that's ES6 functionality that hasn't always been there.
+As far as I can tell, this isn't a built-in functionality in Go either (although some research shows that it might be more idiomatic to [use channels instead](https://stackoverflow.com/questions/11385556/python-style-generators-in-go)).
+I'm sure there are many other lower-level languages as well where a simple function closure is easier than trying to write your own Generator.

+## Share Your Wisdom!

+Since I don't have a whole lot of experience with low-level languages, the pros and cons of closures are new to me.
+If you have some better explanations or any examples of when a closure is the perfect tool for the job, please [let me know about it](https://twitter.com/paytastic) and I'll do my best to broadcast your wisdom.